scmanjarrez/CVEScannerV2/README.md

 # Description
-Nmap script that searches for probable vulnerabilities based on services discovered in open ports.
+Nmap script that provides information about probable vulnerabilities based on discovered services.

 # Requirements
 - luasql